avrilcoghlan/vibriowatch/docs/source/haiti.rst

 who generously donated a sample, for making this cholera genomic publicly available and therefore contributing a lot to our global understanding of cholera.

-This example has been selected here as it is an example of cholera persisting within a country or region between outbreaks.
+This case study has been selected as it is an example of cholera persisting within a country or region between outbreaks.
 It also illustrates how, if sampling is patchy, it is difficult to distinguish between persistance within a country and re-introduction from a nearby country.
-It also illustrates how it is very difficult to distinguish between persistance of cholera between outbreaks in the human population, versus persistance between outbreaks in the environment.
+Furthermore, it illustrates how it is very difficult to distinguish between persistance of cholera in the human population between outbreaks, versus persistance in the environment between outbreaks.

 * `The Haiti 2022 outbreak`_
 * `The H22 genome`_.